alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 * configure network interfaces carefully
 * set the hostname to be `invalid` (*verbatim*)
-* configure timezone, keyboards, disk layout, and boot-loader as you see fit
+  * note: configure timezone, keyboards, layout & boot-loader as you see fit
-  * we shall standardise timezone later
+  * note: we shall standardise timezone later
 * create an account for the sysadmin
   * there probably is not much benefit in encrypting your home directory on a server
 * select: `install security updates automatically`